-Are Carbs the Enemy?
+Are Carbs the Enemy of Heart Health?
 It Depends

-Research has shown that the consumption of processed carbs like sugar and flour create a myriad of health problems.
-Carbohydrates increase blood sugar levels and increase the production of bad cholesterol (LDL).
+Research has shown that the consumption of processed carbs like sugar and flour creates a myriad of health problems.
+Processed carbohydrates rapidly increase blood sugar levels and increase the production of bad cholesterol (LDL).

-Carbohydrates also create inflammation in the walls of the digestive tract.
+Many, even semi-processed, carbohydrates also create inflammation in the walls of the digestive tract.

 This inflammation affects the health of the gut biomes living in your GI tract.
-The inflamed intestinal environment disrupts the biomes ability to assimilate nutrients from food.
+The inflamed intestinal environment disrupts the biomes’ ability to assimilate nutrients from food.

 The Benefits of a High-fat Diet for the Heart

-Going carb-free is a complete lifestyle change that will dramatically improve your health.
+Going carb-free for a period of time will dramatically improve your health.
 Without carbs in your diet, your body changes its fuel source from glycogen to ketones.

 Eating foods rich in fat sources with zero carbs will lower your fasted blood sugar levels and helps overcome any feelings of anxiety or hypertension.